Freya-Alpha/fa-models/README.md

 A set of models often used for trading services.
 The library offers merely models, tests and data and schema generators.
 The Schemas Generator offers to translate the models to Avro Schemas written in JSON.

 ## Sponsors
-Freya Alpha
+Freya Alpha,
-The Kára System
+The Kára System,
 Spark & Hale Robotic Industries

 ## TODO